Welcome to the Rigging Dojo FAQ

 Some examples include cross training artists on Max and Maya, high speed ramp up on MotionBuilder for animators and TDs, School curriculum review and design, special workshops and lectures.

-Autodesk Consulting partner– If your studio has a contract with Autodesk for consulting services you can receive training from us paid by Autodesk
+Autodesk Consulting partner– If your studio has a contract with Autodesk for consulting services you can receive training from us paid through Autodesk

 Q: How do I sign up or apply to take a course at Rigging Dojo?